- Phone number

 About me and my therapy practice

 I am a qualified and approachable counselling psychologist providing integrative therapy.
-I have over 20 years’ experience supporting people with their mental health and I am a registered member with the BACP.
-I am currently offering secure on-line or telephone sessions.
+I have over 20 years’ experience supporting people with their mental health and I am a registered member with the British Association for Counselling and Psychotherapy (BACP).
+I am currently offering secure on-line and where requested in-person sessions.

 I work from an integrative perspective.
 This means that I am trained in several counselling and psychological approaches.
 The two approaches that underpin all my practice are relational psychodynamic and cognitive behavioural therapy (CBT).
 These complementary approaches bring together psychological theory and research with therapeutic practice.
 I am also trained in additional approaches (see below) which I can use if we feel they are appropriate for you.
 People come to therapy for different reasons, have different goals and different needs.
 I adapt my therapeutic style to ensure that every client has a tailored approach that works for them.